The Dive from Clausen's Pier (novel): Plot

-The story begins with a group of close friends from small town Madison, Wisconsin head to Clausen's Pier to celebrate Memorial Day.
+The story begins with a group of close friends from small town Madison, Wisconsin who head to Clausen's Pier to celebrate Memorial Day.
 Carrie Bell has been thinking, for a long time, of how her longtime relationship with fiancé Mike Mayer is wilting away.
 As everyone has noticed her withdrawal from Mike, Mike decides to win back her attention by taking a daring dive off of the pier into the shallow waters below.
 As a result of this dive, he breaks his neck and becomes paralyzed.
 While all of the friends do their best to help him adapt to the situation, Carrie finds herself under too much pressure to stay in the situation, and impulsively moves to New York City.

 In New York, Carrie attempts to come to terms with who she is as a person.
 She faces the guilt of leaving behind her life and paraplegic fiancé.
 She finds herself in love with a new man, Killroy, who helps her find herself.
 Carrie, being exposed to the fast-paced and electric city life, finds her release in fashion.

 However, the guilt becomes too much for Carrie and she is drawn back to the Midwest.
 She finds that the bonds are still strong and that while New York was an escape for her, her life is truly in Madison.
 She returns to her hometown and makes strong efforts to rebuild her relationships not only with Mike, but with her friends, family, and herself.